All posts

 Step 3: Write the Tool

 A resource renders the UI.
 A Tool triggers it.
-When the AI model decides to call your tool, the tool handler runs on your server, returns structured data, and the host renders your resource with that data.
+When the AI model decides to call your tool, the tool handler runs on your MCP server, returns structured data, and the host renders your resource with that data.

 sunpeak auto-discovers tools from src/tools/*.ts.
 Create src/tools/show-contact.ts: